 The question of whether a municipal government is obligated to provide funding for its students enrolled in charter schools located in other school districts is not a new one.
 In Highland Park Bd. of Educ. v.
-Hespe (Highland Park I), the Appellate Division addressed this precise issue in an unpublished decision.23

-In Highland Park I, the Appellate division rejected Highland Park's argument that only the charter school's district of residence was obligated to pay for its students to attend the school.24 The plain language of N.J.S.
-18A:36A-12(b), according to the Court, "expressly provides that the 'school district of residence' must pay the charter school for 'each student' enrolled in the school."25 Thus, the term school district of residence, as used in N.J.S.
-18A:36A-12(b) "refers to the district where the student resides not the district where the charter school is located."26
+Hespe (Highland Park I), the Appellate Division addressed this issue in an unpublished decision.20 The Appellate Division in Highland Park I rejected Highland Park's argument that only the charter school's district of residence was obligated to pay for its students to attend the school.21 The plain language of N.J.S.
+18A:36A-12(b), according to the Court, "expressly provides that the 'school district of residence' must pay the charter school for 'each student' enrolled in the school."22 Thus, the term school district of residence, as used in N.J.S.
+18A:36A-12(b), "refers to the district where the student resides not the district where the charter school is located."23

-Pursuant to the funding statute, the "school district of residence shall pay directly to the charter school for each student enrolled in the charter school who resides in the district..."27 Although the term "school district of residence" is not defined in the CSPA, the Court in Bd. of Educ. of Twp. of Piscataway determined that "it would make no sense to interpret 'school district of residence' to mean 'district of residence."
-28 The Court reasoned, "[g]iven that both resident and non-resident students can attend a charter school, the term "school district of residence"
+Pursuant to the funding statute, the "school district of residence shall pay directly to the charter school for each student enrolled in the charter school who resides in the district...."24 Although the term "school district of residence" is not defined in the CSPA, the Court in Bd. of Educ. of Twp. of Piscataway determined that "it would make no sense to interpret 'school district of residence' to mean 'district of residence."
+The Court reasoned, "[g]iven that both resident and non-resident students can attend a charter school, the term "school district of residence" logically means the district where the student resides."
+The Court noted that "[a] school is located in a district, it does not reside in a district."
+27